LinuxSuRen/api-testing/README.md

 ## Use in Docker

-Use `atest` as server mode in Docker, then you could visit the UI from `8080` and the gRPC endpoint from `7070`:
+Use `atest` as server mode in Docker, then you could visit the UI from `8080`:
 ```
-docker run -p 7070:7070 -p 8080:8080 ghcr.io/linuxsuren/api-testing
+docker run --pull always -p 8080:8080 ghcr.io/linuxsuren/api-testing:master
 ```

 Use `atest-collector` in Docker: